-(vi)promotional or marketing items offered to the general public on the same terms and conditions without regard to status as a public official or public employee; or

-(vii)a campaign contribution properly received and reported under the provisions of this chapter.
+- (v) an honorary degree bestowed upon a public official, public member, or public employee by a public or private university or college; - (vi) promotional or marketing items offered to the general public on the same terms and conditions without regard to status as a public official or public employee; or - (vii)a campaign contribution properly received and reported under the provisions of this chapter.

-Whether the offer or acceptance of complimentary tickets is prohibited by Section 8-13-705 should be determined on a case by case advisory basis, depending upon the donee, the donor, the type and amount involved, and whether there are any matters pertaining to the donor before the agency with which the officeholder or employee is associated.
+Whether the offer or acceptance of complimentary tickets is prohibited by Section 8-13-705 must be determined on a case by case basis, depending upon the donee, the donor, the type and amount involved, and whether there are any matters pertaining to the donor before the agency with which the officeholder or employee is associated.

-The offer of complimentary tickets to the first three groups, i.e., other promoters, trouble seat substitution, and underprivileged children, is not a question to which the State Ethics Commission can respond.
-However, the offer or acceptance of complimentary tickets to or by elected or appointed officials or public employees and their family members may be restricted if given to influence their official actions.
-Absent such intent to influence, the provision of complimentary tickets would not be prohibited and, instead, would have to be reported on the Statement of Economic Interests.
+The acceptance of complimentary tickets by law enforcement officers are restricted if given to influence their official actions.
+Absent such intent to influence, the provision of complimentary tickets in appreciation for providing a service to USC would not be prohibited and, instead, would have to be reported on the Statement of Economic Interests by such officers who are required to file.